 More information about breastfeeding preemies and bottle-feeding breast milk here.

 Breastfeeding saves time—no cleaning and sterilizing bottles or preparing and heating formula.
 According to La Leche League International, breastfeeding your twins during the first year saves a mother about 300 hours and more than $1,200.

 - Relax.
 Make sure you have somebody else to do the dirty work, or at least most of it!
 Focus on feeding your babies and forget about everything else.
 Accept all the help you can get.

 - Bottle feeding breast milk.
-Get yourself a good nursing pump, so that you can store milk for times when you need to bottle feed your twins.
-A heavy-duty, electric double pump action breast pump is the best to use.
+Get yourself a good nursing pump so you can store milk when you need to bottle-feed your twins.
+A heavy-duty, electric double-pump action breast pump is best.

 - Drink enough water.
-Your body will need the fluid, to keep up with milk production.
+Your body will need the fluid to keep up with milk production.
 Keep a glass of water nearby, especially during feedings.
-Also, eat lots of fruits and vegetables, keep snacks handy during breastfeeding.
+Also, eat lots of fruits and vegetables, and keep snacks handy during breastfeeding.

 - Sleep when your babies sleep.
 This will help you cope with their eating times.
 Whatever you do, try to get eight hours of sleep every day.

-- Offer your breasts to your babies when they wake up, do not leave it too long, as they might become fussy and miserable.
+- Offer your breasts to your babies when they wake up, do not leave them too long, as they might become fussy and miserable.

 - Breastfeeding twins together will leave you with more time for yourself!
 A baby feeding schedule isn’t always possible.

 - Get yourself a comfortable twin nursing pillow before the birth to take to the hospital with you.
 A good breastfeeding pillow can ease a lot of the stress.

 - Be prepared to breastfeed often!
 Keep in mind that it gets easier as time goes by.

 - Get together with other women who have successfully breastfed twins.
 Pick up some hints, ideas, and advice.